-Brussels is one of the most cosmopolitan cities in the world.
-31% of its population is of foreign origin, and this makes for a unique atmosphere in which cultures interact easily with one another.
-English is rapidly becoming an important language in Brussels because of the numerous international political organizations.
+Brussels is the second most cosmopolitan cities in the world.
+More than a third of its population is of foreign nationality, and this makes for a unique atmosphere in which cultures interact easily with one another.
+English also became rapidly an important language in Brussels because of the numerous international political organizations.
 Language is not a barrier in the capital of Europe.

 Not only is it the capital of Belgium, Brussels symbolically represents the beating heart of Europe.
 It is the city with the second largest number of international organizations and corporations in the world (New York being number one).